Sophia Anne Caruso: Music

 Caruso's debut single "Toys" was released on May 22, 2020.
 The song was produced by Henry Hey, who worked with Caruso as the musical director of Lazarus, and Nick Littlemore of Empire of the Sun.
-She plans to release an EP.
+She planned to release an EP at the time, but no updates have come since the song's release.
+Caruso released the single "Goodbye" in February 2021.
 In July 2022, Caruso released another single, "Snow & Ice".

 Film

 Caruso was cast to star alongside Sofia Wylie as Sophie in the Netflix fantasy film The School for Good and Evil, an adaptation of the book series by Soman Chainani.